Disk I/O

 map_page(page_table, paddr, paddr, PAGE_R | PAGE_W | PAGE_X);

-map_page(page_table, VIRTIO_BLK_PADDR, VIRTIO_BLK_PADDR, PAGE_R | PAGE_W); // new
+map_page(page_table, VIRTIO_BLK_PADDR, VIRTIO_BLK_PADDR, PAGE_R | PAGE_W); // newVirtio device initialization

 - Reset the device.
+This is not required on initial start up.

 You might be overwhelmed by lengthy steps, but don't worry.
 A naive implementation is very simple: